 Pain on the outer side of the foot is a very common source of foot pain.
 In this article, we discuss the most common conditions that cause pain on the foot’s outer side, their symptoms, and how they are managed.

 The 5th Metatarsal is also known as the baby toe.
 It sits on the foot’s outer side and can be injured when excess pressure or force is applied.
 This is common in running or jumping activities but may occur from trauma such as a heavy object falling on it.
 If a small hairline fracture appears, this is known as a 5th Metatarsal Stress Fracture.

-5th Metatarsal Stress Fracture Symptoms include sharp pain on weight-bearing, swelling, redness and there may be some bruising.
+5th Metatarsal Stress Fracture Symptoms include sharp pain on weight-bearing, swelling, redness, and there may be some bruising.
 It is typically painful to walk and tender to touch.
 It is diagnosed through an x-ray in the initial instance.
 In some cases, there can be 5th metatarsal pain with no fracture.
 In this instance, it is regarded as a bone stress response, and we still manage it similarly to fracture.

 Treatment involves a period in a Walker Boot, typically 4-6 weeks.
 This is followed by 4-6 weeks of Physical Therapy.

 Overuse or overload of these muscles can lead to Peroneal Tendonitis.
 When overload occurs on the tendon closest to its attachment on the 5th Metatarsal, it is often referred to as a Peroneal Enthesopathy (outer metatarsal pain).
 It can often be confused as a 5th Metatarsal Stress Fracture.

 Symptoms include pain and stiffness in the morning and pain with activity that may ease as the tendon warms up.

-It is often tender to touch and painful to do a heel raise and rotate the midfoot.
+It is often tender to touch the Cuboid bone and painful to do a heel raise or rotate the midfoot.
 It is an uncommon injury and, therefore, often misdiagnosed.